pierre-rouleau/usrhome/readme.rst

 ``usrhome-shell-toggle-tracing``   Toggle tracing the execution of the shell configuration files
                                    when a shell starts.
 This toggles the value of the ``USRHOME_TRACE_SHELL_CONFIG`` environment variable from 0 to 1 and vice-versa.

-The original value is set inside your usrcfg/setfor-zsh-config.zsh file.
-The default value is 0 as identified by `usrhome/template/setfor-zsh-config.zsh`_
+                                   - The original value of this environment variable is set inside your usrcfg/setfor-shell-tracing.sh file.
+                                     The default value is 0 as
+                                     identified by `usrhome/template/setfor-shell-tracing.sh`_
                                    used to initialize the usrcfg file.

 ``usrhome-prompt-toggle-usr-host`` Toggle the inclusion of the user name and host name inside